SaltyPotatoe/astra/README.md

 ## Features

-🧑‍💻 **Remote Control**: Astra enables remote control of observatory equipment, allowing you to operate the observatory from anywhere in your local network, or anywhere with an internet connection when using a VPN or a tunneling service such as [ngrok](https://ngrok.com/).
+🧑‍💻 **Remote Control**: Astra enables remote control of observatory equipment, allowing you to operate the observatory from anywhere in your local network, or anywhere with an internet connection when using a VPN or a tunneling service.

 🤖 **Automated**: You can schedule and execute automated sequences using Astra.
 Define observation targets, parameters, start and end times, and let Astra handle the rest.